 Wednesday 3, Thursday 4 and Friday 5 September from 2 to 4 pm.
 Access guaranteed with the museum entrance ticket.

-artists, activists, researchers, and people interested in environmental sustainability, brought together thanks to an open call expiring on August 3.
+The Mountain talks are structured as a series of encounters with artists, activists, researchers, and people interested in transdisciplinary dialogue between different forms of knowledge regarding the coming impact of climate change in the region, brought together thanks to an open call expiring on August 3.

 The encounters begin on September 2 from 5:30 pm to 7:00 pm with an introductory meeting and continues at the same times on Wednesday 3, Thursday 4, and Friday 5 September.
 A public restitution of the shared work is scheduled for Sunday 7 September at 11:00 am.